Save 10% off your first order when you sign up to our mailing list

 One for venison burgers or sausages.

-You could try this with Thai red curry tiger prawns, or with barbequed swordfish.
+You could try this with Try this with grilled chicken with a rainbow 'slaw, or with barbequed swordfish.

 We're very much in UK asparagus season and a few spears on the grill makes for an easy side dish.
-This excellent Sauvignon from Gisborne on the North Island of New Zealand would be a great match but it also would shine with grilled fish seasoned with a slightly spicy rub.
-This is a fab wine with honeysuckle aromas mingling with aromatic notes of tropical fruit and hints of herbaceousness.
-On the palate, it has passionfruit and summer melon fruit with a touch of dried herbs.
-Finishes rich and full.
-Delicious
+This excellent Sauvignon from Marlborough on the Southern island of New Zealand would be a great match but it also would shine with grilled fish seasoned with a slightly spicy rub.

 Adobe, Gewurztraminer, 13% Chile

-If you like the sound of these wines, we've put together a 6 bottle case with a little saving which you can can find here.
+If you like the sound of these wines, we've put together a 6-bottle case with a little saving and FREE Delivery which you can find here.

 Leave a comment (all fields required)